pedrosk/cap_linux_intro/Readme.md

 # CAP *NIX notes

-# brief history
+# A brief history
 - Unix started back in 1960.
-- First version of Unix OS came out in 1971.
+- The first version of Unix OS came out in 1971.
-- Bourne shell was born in 1975!
+- Bourne Shell was born in 1975!

-- In the summer of 1991 Linux Torvalds wrote his  first code of today is Linux.
+- In the summer of 1991, Linux Torvalds wrote his  first code of today's Linux.
-- In the same year, Richard Stallman   pushed for open source and GNU was born.
+- In the same year, Richard Stallman   pushed for open source, and GNU was born.

 - 1993 Slackware (became Suse)
-- 1993 Few month later Debian.
-It one of the most purest distributions out there +=> Ubuntu forks 2004 ; Mint in 2005
+- 1993 Few months later, Debian.
+It is one of the most purest distributions out there +=> Ubuntu forks 2004; Mint in 2005

-- 1995 RedHat till today, is probably the most established Commercial
+- 1995 RedHat, till today, is probably the most established Commercial
 - Distribution (free forks/versions exist) - > Fedora (2003), CentOS

 - 2000 -Gentoo  ->  Chrome OS (2011)